The Med Spa Tipping Conundrum: Do You Tip for Botox?

 Don't Tip for Medical Services

 While there’s no right or wrong answer, a tip of 15% to 20% of the total cost of a beauty treatment is generally considered appropriate.
+But, not for medical services that are performed by a medical professional, such as Botox, Dysport, or other fillers.

 If you don’t feel comfortable tipping, there are other ways to show your appreciation for your injector, such as leaving a positive review or referring friends and family members.